QBDev0ps/DevOps-Cloud-projects/Project7.md

 ### CONCLUSION

 We have been able to successfully complete this project.
-We started our project implementation by provisioning two EC2 instances of Ubuntu Server.
+We started our project implementation by provisioning two EC2 instances of Ubuntu Linux Server 20.04 LTS (HVM).
+The next thing we did was to add a rule to the Security Group of both of our Web Servers to open Port 8000 to allow traffic from anywhere.
+We susequently connected to our servers via an SSH client and we installed Apache web server software on them.
+Next, on both of our web servers, we configured Apache to Serve a Page Showing its Public IP Address.
+We then provisioned a fresh EC2 instance of Ubuntu 22.04 and we ensured Port 80 on this server was opened to accept traffic from anywhere.
+We proceeded to open the Nginx configuration file and pasted in our Load Balancer configuration.
+We concluded the project by pasting in our Load Balancer Public IP Adresss into our browser and we were sucessfully served pages from both of our Apache web servers.
+Thank you.